apache/metron/metron-stellar/stellar-common/README.md

 * response.codes.allowed - A list of response codes that are allowed.
 All others will be treated as errors.
 Defaults to `200`.
 * empty.content.override - The default value that will be returned on a successful request with empty content.
 Defaults to null.
 * error.value.override - The default value that will be returned on an error.
 Defaults to null.
+* pooling.max.total - The maximum number of connections in the connection pool.
+* pooling.default.max.per.route - The default maximum number of connections per route in the connection pool.

 This Map of settings can also be stored in the global config `stellar.rest.settings` property.
 For example, to configure basic authentication settings you would add this property to the global config: